-- Cruel and Unusual Death: When him and his men sacked Nipton, they killed almost everyone there.
+- Cruel and Unusual Death: When he and his men sacked Nipton, they killed almost everyone there.
 Many were herded into the town hall to be mauled by rabid dogs.
 Some lucky ones were just shot or decapitated.
-The rest were either crucified or taken away into slavery, and the mayor who collaborated to escape the town's destruction was thrown into a pile of tyres and burned alive.
+The rest were either crucified or taken away into slavery, and the mayor who collaborated to escape the town's destruction was thrown into a pile of tires and burned alive.
 There were two survivors - one left physically unharmed, and the other got the bones in his legs smashed with sledgehammers.

 - Cunning Like a Fox: It's part of his theme.

 - Dissonant Serenity: He never speaks in anything but a cold and smooth voice.

 - Unless you go all Terrifying Presence on him and tell him you'll wear his head like he wears that dog's.

 - Establishing Character Moment: His appearance and the way he coldly explains how he handled Nipton sets the tone for both him and the Legion for the rest of the game.

 - Evil Genius: He's rather clever.
 See The Strategist.

 - Faux Affably Evil: The first time you meet him, he's unfailingly polite to you, if not a little arrogant.
 In hindsight, this merely acts as a facade; he's actually a cunning and ruthless mastermind.

 - Icy Blue Eyes: His Jack of Clubs card shows he was meant to have these.
 The Fallout Character Overhaul mod does redesign him with these eyes.
 In-game, however, he has a simple pair of brown eyes, which the player sees in New Vegas.